 I made this recipe two times.
 First time I used strong 90% dark chocolate to make this recipe.
 The darker the better!
 But the kids prefer a lighter chocolate around 80%.
 Look how fudgy they are! and they taste amazing, no avocado after taste at all!

 There is no more to say about those truffles.
 I made them and ate 3 of them while shooting.
 I am not even sure why I am saying that.
 You know I already eat a lot of my food while shooting, right ?
 I really have to stop eating because tonight I have got some family for dinner and it is our dessert.
 This recipe makes 25 truffles.
 You can easily store them in the fridge in an airtight container up to 4 days.
 But believe me, you will eat them before.

 Watch the video and make those avocado chocolate truffles now !

 You may also like those recipes ..

-Add the brown rice syrup, melted chocolate, unsweetened cocoa powder and vanilla.
+- Add the sugar free maple syrup, melted chocolate, unsweetened cocoa powder vanilla and stevia drops if you want to increase the sweetness.
 Stir to combine.